- How to apply

 The following courses are approved Grade 12 courses.
 They can be used to calculate your admissions average.

-- All Advanced Placement courses (AP Calculus cannot be used instead of Pre-Calculus 12 or Principles of Mathematics 12 for programs that require Pre-Calculus 12 or Principles of Mathematics 12)
+- All Advanced Placement courses excluding AP Research (AP Calculus cannot be used instead of Pre-calculus 12 for programs that require Pre-calculus 12)

 - All International Baccalaureate courses (excluding Math Studies and Ab Initio language courses)